avinal/space-time-scenario/apisix-intro-katakoda/intro.md

 </pre>

 ## Pre-requisites

+For this particular tutorial you don't need to install any pre-requisites.
+However the following are required when using on your local machine.

 - Installed Docker and Docker Compose component.
 - We use the curl command for API testing.
 You can also use other tools such as Postman for testing.